apigee/consumer-data-standards-au/README.md

 - Quick delivery of a sandbox API environment, returning mock data.
 - Reusable artefacts (implemented as shared flows) can be included in real API implementations.
 - Leverage the implemented Apigee/Standalone OIDC Provider interaction to kickstart the interaction between Apigee and a real OIDC Provider.
-- The Dynamic Client Registration functionality can be reused as is, with perhaps minor changes to adapt to the way dynamic clients are registered with a real OIDC provider.
+- The Dynamic Client Registration functionality can be reused as is, if Apigee is kept as the source of truth for API clients authentication/authorisation, or with minor changes if the API clients need to be registered in the Identity Provider as well.

 **This is not an officially supported Google product.**